Tamilmani027/To-Do-App/README.md

 ## License

-This project is provided for learning purposes and does not include a license.
+This project is build for learning purposes and does not include a license.